willjhliang/notes/Machine Learning/Supervised Learning/💭 Decision Tree.md

 For discrete features, we can directly check the value in $x$.
 For continuous features, we must impose a threshold $\alpha$ on the value in $x$ to get a binary answer; in other words, replace feature $x_i$ with $x_i’ = \mathbf{1}(x_i > \alpha)$.

+> [!note]
->Note that with this threshold method, binary trees are scale invariant.
+> Note that with this threshold method, binary trees are scale invariant.
 If the scale of a feature increases, the best threshold will increase in scale equivalently.
 Therefore, the new decision tree after rescaling a feature will be the same.

 # Training
 Given training data $D$,